 “When He finished speaking with him on Mount Sinai, He gave Moses the two tablets of the pact, stone tablets…”

 Here, the operative word is “finished.”
-Yes, God finished speaking to Moses, but He did not wish this lesson to be finished.
+Yes, God finished speaking to Moses, but He did not wish this lesson to be “finished.”
 This explains why only here God mentioned the tablets “stone” nature.
 God selected stone as a means to encapsulate His commands in an eternal substance.
-His prophecy to Moses concluded, but His lessons for man live on eternally in stone.
+His prophecy to Moses finished, but His lessons for man live on eternally.

 But the second account of the tablets does not mention stone at all.
 Rather, it highlights the tablets’ miraculous nature.
 Why?
 As Moses descended Mt.
 Sinai to the idolatrous Jews, God highlights the tablets’ miracle, in contrast to the imagined deity of the Gold Calf.
 The tablets’ miraculous nature was now relevant to contrast the inanimate Gold Calf and teaches a lesson about what to deify: God alone.